Sceptre

-A sceptre is a staff or wand held in the hand by a ruling monarch as an item of royal or imperial insignia.
-Figuratively, it means royal or imperial authority or sovereignty.
+A sceptre (spelled scepter in American English) is a staff or wand held in the hand by a ruling monarch as an item of royal or imperial insignia, signifying sovereign authority.

 Antiquity

 Ancient Egypt and Mesopotamia

 The Was and other types of staves were signs of authority in Ancient Egypt.
 For this reason they are often described as "sceptres", even if they are full-length staffs.
 One of the earliest royal sceptres was discovered in the 2nd Dynasty tomb of Khasekhemwy in Abydos.
 Kings were also known to carry a staff, and Pharaoh Anedjib is shown on stone vessels carrying a so-called mks-staff.

 The staff with the longest history seems to be the heqa-sceptre (the "shepherd's crook").

 The sceptre also assumed a central role in the Mesopotamian world, and was in most cases part of the royal insignia of sovereigns and gods.
-This is valid throughout the whole Mesopotamian history, as illustrated by both literary and administrative texts and iconography.
+This continued throughout Mesopotamian history, as illustrated in literary and administrative texts and iconography.
 The Mesopotamian sceptre was mostly called ĝidru in Sumerian and ḫaṭṭum in Akkadian.

 The Biblical Book of Genesis refers to the sceptre of Judah.

 In the First Persian Empire, the Biblical Book of Esther mentions the sceptre of the King of Persia.